steveklabnik/jujutsu-tutorial/src/customization/configuring-jj.md

 push = "origin"
 ```

-Which remote `jj git fetch` and `jj git push` use when you don't say.
-Useful on
+These settings choose which remotes `jj git fetch` and `jj git push` use when we
-a fork, where you fetch from `upstream` and push to `origin`.
+don't name one.
+They're especially useful on a fork, where we may fetch from
+`upstream` and push to `origin`.

 ### Keeping work off the remote